aces/Loris/modules/candidate_parameters/test/TestPlan.md

 	* View Candidate Parameters (you should not be able to edit fields)
 	* having the same site as the candidate you are accessing
 2. Make sure that the candidate date of birth and gender, shown in the table at the top of the page, match what is stored in the candidate table for this given candidate.
-3. Click on the Return to Timepoint List button and ensure it goes to the correct timepoint list page. // TODO
+3. Click on the Return to Timepoint List button and ensure it goes to the correct timepoint list page.
 4. Make sure all tabs render.
 Ensure you stay on the same tab when you refresh.

 ### Candidate Information Tab